JavascriptPrograms/CURD_images_pagination_Typescript/README.md

     "dev": "nodemon --exec ts-node src/app.ts"
   }
 }
+# 9. Input Field transfor to the server with add EJS template engine
+install the package for node js npm install body-parser ejs add the middleware for body-parser configure :

+app.use(bodyParser.urlencoded({ extended: true }));
+app.use(bodyParser.json());

+add the middleware for EJS Cnfig:

+app.set('view engine','ejs');

+# 10. flash message with session of the express js
+npm install express-flash express-session npm install --save--dev @types/express-flash @types/express-session
+config the middleware in project: app.use(flash())

+app.use(session({
+    cookie:{maxAge:2000},
+    secret:'secret',
+    resave:false,
+    saveUninitialized: true,
+}));

 Now, use npm run dev to start the development server with live reload.